-There was no single type of tourism identified in the literature as most appropriate for THEI, instead, there were a wide variety of niche tourism product development initiatives in evidence.
+There was no single type of tourism identified in the literature as most appropriate for TEI, instead, there were a wide variety of niche tourism product development initiative in evidence.
 Pearcy (2010) argues that the creation of eco-tourism entrepreneurship opportunities for local communities in Jamaica had the potential to contribute to successful tourism development in the island.
-Similarly, Ajagunna et al. (2014) found that where local people were able to take advantage of entrepreneurial opportunities within ecotourism, there was the potential for this type of tourism development pathway to be more sustainable in both economic and social terms.
+Similarly, Ajagunna et al. (2014) found that where local people were able to take advantage of entrepreneurial opportunities within eco-tourism, there was the potential for this type of tourism development pathway to be more sustainable in both economic and social terms.

-Alonso and Liu (2012) show that, in the example of the Canary Islands, the growth of mass tourism creates markets for entrepreneurs in wine tourism, which supports development in the islands through the preservation of local industries, traditions, and the environment.
-In a case where more niche tourism products were introduced to an island destination, the new products introduced, but did not want to start businesses delivering them, preferring to provide ancillary products and services, such as accommodation and transport.
+Alonso & Liu (2012) show that, in the example of the Canary Islands, the growth of mass tourism creates markets for entrepreneurs in wine tourism, which supports development in the islands through the preservation of local industries, traditions and the environment.
+In a case where more nice tourism products were introduced to an island destination, Rhormens et al. (2017) reported that local entrepreneurs in Boibepa, Brazil, were keen to see the new products introduced, but did not want to start businesses delivering them, preferring to provide ancillary products and services, such as accommodation and transport.